Clean strategy notebook with simple roadmap next to a rejected pile of tangled cables and unused tools

 Look for workflows that are:

-• Repetitive: Same steps, every time
+• Repetitive: same steps, every time

-• Time-consuming: Hours per week, not minutes
+• Time-consuming: hours per week, not minutes

-• Measurable: You can track before and after
+• Measurable: you can track before and after

-• Contained: Limited dependencies on other systems
+• Contained: limited dependencies on other systems

 Good candidates: customer inquiry responses, content drafting, data entry, report generation, appointment scheduling.